-When I met Mike Watkins, he remembered that the school had been just a little northwest of the west end of A.G.
-Beals' dike.
-The dike had a one-way gate that let Coleman Creek flow out at low tide, but kept Tillamook Bay water from coming back in at high tide.
-This changed wetland into additional meadow for his dairy cows to graze.
-When he came to believe the ocean would eventually take the spit, Beals sold his Bayocean/Cape Meares holdings to Mike's grandfather, Robert W. Watkins.
+When I met Mike Watkins, he remembered that the school had been just a little northwest of the west end of Arthur Beals' dike.
+The dike had a one-way gate that let Coleman Creek flow out at low tide but kept Tillamook Bay water from coming back in at high tide.
+This changed the wetland into a meadow that dairy cows could graze.
+When he came to believe the ocean would eventually take the spit, Beals sold much of his Bayocean/Cape Meares holdings to Mike's grandfather, Robert W. (Pop) Watkins.
 The land at the east end of the dike passed down to Mike and his siblings, which is why he's so familiar with it.
-When the dike that is now Dike Road sealed the breach in 1957, the ocean beach reformed (east of its previous location) and created Cape Meares Lake.
+When the breakwater that is now Dike Road sealed the breach in 1957, the ocean beach reformed (east of its previous location) and created Cape Meares Lake.
 Though the meadow and dike are now submerged, Mike said that remnants of the dike were still visible and could be used to point to where the school had been.

 Left to right: James Bennett, Rosemarie Bennett, Barbara Parker, Russell Parker; photo from Tillamook County Pioneer Museum |